thedanzor/front-end-essential-skill-list/README.md

 **Typescript**:
 Introduces some nice functionality and strong typing to javascript, basic familiarity will serve you well with this.
 It is also a super-set of javascript and will require transpiling to run in browser.

-**Ruby && Ruby on rails**:
-Ruby on rails can really compliment front-end developement, a lot of places uses Ruby on rails as a layer between front-end and back-end.

 Architectural Javascript Knowledge: